techidaily/site-win11-tips/source/_posts/quick-and-easy-cures-for-your-computers-messaging-woes.md

  This might sound odd, but Facebook Messenger might not work if the system is set to an incorrect date and time.
 This is because Messenger checks if its own time and date are in sync with Window's own.
 If there's any difference, it'll refuse to work.

- You can[change the system time and date](https://www.makeuseof.com/windows-11-change-date-time/) by following the below steps:
+ You can [change the system time and date](https://www.makeuseof.com/windows-11-change-date-time/) by following the below steps:

 1. Open the Settings menu and choose**Time & language** from the left pane.
 2. Choose**Date & Time** .